 Imagine the following scenario… you are in in your favorite water fowl photography location.
 A big bird (maybe something like a crane) is flying directly towards you at a height of around 200 feet above the ground.
 More likely than not, there’s a blue or white sky behind the bird, correct?

 The only problem is, as it descends and just before it lands, the background changes to trees.
 Think about it.
-What would happen to your exposure?
+What would happen to your camera exposure?
 How would your camera respond?

 Would it give you the same shutter/aperture as when the bird was in the sky?
 Well, no… not really.
 Unless your camera was set to spot-metering and you’re tracking the bird spot-on (which is highly unlikely), your camera would suddenly ‘think’ things have gone darker; it would slow down the shutter or widen the aperture (if possible) to let in more light.
 This will likely result in over-exposing your bird.